thinkSRS/srsgui/docs/create-project.rst

-The keyword 'task:' is used to specify a task class to be used in the configuration file. the first column after the 'task:' keyword is the name of the task, the second is path to the module, the third one is the name of the task class.
+The keyword 'task:' is used to specify a task class to be used in the configuration file.
-It specifies a task class in the same way with instrument classes.
+The columns that follow the `task` keyword are (in order)
+  1. The name of the task,
+  2. The path to the module, the third one is
+  3. The name of the task class.

 When you open a .taskconfig file, in ``srsgui`` application, the names of the tasks appear as menu items under the Task menu, as shown at the top of